 The university has designated a COVID-19 Compliance Officer who is responsible for ensuring that the campus is abiding by local public health orders, providing information on COVID-19 safety protocols, and ensuring that staff and students receive education about COVID-19.
 All reporting of Covid-19 symptoms, exposures or confirmed positive cases are done without a fear of reprisal by CSUDH.

-For the Fall 2021 semester this compliance will be managed by the COVID-19 Response Team, which is led by Michael Williams, Manager, Environmental, Health & Safety with oversight from the Emergency Preparedness Manager, Nora Garcia.
+Currently this compliance will be managed by the COVID-19 Response Team, which is led by the Director of Environmental, Health & Safety with direct oversight from the Emergency Preparedness Analyst

 COVID-19 Case Investigation